 When to Winterize an RV: Preparing For The Colder Months

-When fall comes and goes, you will know that it is time for the RV to be prepared for the harsh winter.
-If you want to take out your RV after winter, it is mandatory to winterize your RV.
+When fall comes and goes, you will know it is time for the RV to prepare for the harsh winter.
+Winterizing your RV is mandatory if you want to take it out after winter.

 So, when should you winterize your RV?
 In order to be effective, you need to have completely winterized your RV before the first frost hits.
 For most people, this will be around October – November.
 The further North you are, the earlier the frost will come, so make sure you do your research before its too late.